rhaiscript/book/src/engine/ast.md

 ### Callback function signature

-The function signature of the callback function is:
+The signature of the callback function takes the following form.

 > `FnMut(&[ASTNode]) -> bool`